AB-xdev/java-annotation-processing-code-execution/README.md

 This is a test library to test if your compiler automatically executes Java Annotation Processors.

-⚠ This library might crash the compiler
+⚠ This library will likely crash the compiler

 ## Background